envylabs/ec2016/README.md

 # EmberConf 2016 &mdash; Intermediate Ember

-## Level 3, Challenge 3
+## Level 3, Challenge 4

-Update the Routes and Templates to use your Store and Models.

-**Note:** Use the fixture data in the Store to identify the appropriate model attributes to use (for example: `poll.prompt`, `option.label`).

-1. Update the model hook of the `polls` Route.
-It should return the Store's `findAllPolls()` result.
-Then update the `polls` Template to use the new model.

-2. Update the model hook of the `polls.poll` Route.
-This should find a Poll by ID using the Store's `findPoll` method and return the result.
-Then update the `polls/poll/index` and `polls/poll/results` Templates to use the returned Poll record model.

-    Since we don't yet have functionality for counting votes in the models, just replace the counts with `XX` to remind yourself to fix it later.
-This will leave you with _some_ failing tests at the end of this level.

-3. Update the `index` Route to:

-    * Use `createPoll` as the `model` hook
-    * Call `savePoll` from within the `createPoll` Action handler
+With Models now connected to the application, it's time to give them functionality.

+Additionally, because the existing acceptance tests already cover all of these properties, we do not need to add Model tests.

+1. Update the Poll Model to have a `voteCount` property.
+This should be an alias for `votes.length`.

+2. Update the Option Model to have a `voteCount` property.
+This should return the _number of votes_ from its poll where the option voted for is itself.

+    **Note:** You will probably want to use `.filterBy('option', this)` to filter the poll's votes collection.

+3. Add a `toggleOption(option)` method to Vote.
+This should set the Vote's `option` property to the `option` given.

-4. Update the `index` Template to use the `model`.
+4. Update the `polls/poll/index` Template to send a `toggleOption` Action, passing the vote (model) and option, when an Option's button is clicked.

-5. Update the `polls.poll.index` Route to:
+5. Update the `polls.poll.index` Route to handle the `toggleOption(vote, option)` Action by calling your `vote.toggleOption(option)` method.

-    * Use `createPoll` as the `model` hook
-    * Call `savePoll` from within the `castVote` Action handler

-6. Update the `polls/poll/index` Template to use the `model`.
-Remember that the model here is a Vote, so to list Options, you'll need to access `model.poll.options`.
+6. Update the `polls/poll/results` Template to display your `option.voteCount`.